discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 ### **Precast in non boonstrip fights**
 If you know you can only get one <Skill name="Weave Self"/> during the fight then you can precast it and use the second one later.
 To do that you have to:

-- Start on <Skill name="Fire Attunement"/>/<Skill name="Earth Attunement"/> and precast <Skill name="Glyph of ELemental Power"/>, replace a utility with <Skill name="Arcane Power"/> and precast it
+- Start on <Skill name="Fire Attunement"/>/<Skill name="Earth Attunement"/> and precast <Skill name="Glyph of ELemental Power"/>, replace a utility with <Skill name="Arcane Power"/> and precast it.
 - Attune to <Skill name="Earth Attunement"/>/<Skill name="Fire Attunement"/> and precast <Skill name="Weave Self"/>.
-- Switch back your replaced utility
+- Switch back your replaced utility.
-- Take the _Mistlock Singularity_ and attune to <Skill name="Earth Attunement"/>/<Skill name="Earth Attunement"/> for <Trait name="Elements of Rage"/>
+- Take the _Mistlock Singularity_ and attune to <Skill name="Earth Attunement"/>/<Skill name="Earth Attunement"/> for <Trait name="Elements of Rage"/>.
 - Attune to <Skill name="Air Attunement"/>/<Skill name="Earth Attunement"/> and start the fight.

 ### **Precast in fights with boonstrip**
 In [Sunqua Peak](/fractals/sunqua-peak) and Silent Surf CMs boons and some specific buffs get stripped the moment you enter combat so your precast has to be adjusted.
-Also these fights favor use of <Skill name="Glyph of Lesser Elementals"/>
+Also these fights favor use of <Skill name="Glyph of Lesser Elementals"/>.

-- Start on <Skill name="Fire Attunement"/>, precast <Skill name="Glyph of Lesser Elementals"/> replace your other utilities with <Skill name="Glyph of ELemental Power"/>, <Skill name="Arcane Power"/> and precast them
+- Start on <Skill name="Fire Attunement"/>, precast <Skill name="Glyph of Lesser Elementals"/> replace your other utilities with <Skill name="Glyph of ELemental Power"/>, <Skill name="Arcane Power"/> and precast them.
 - Take the _Mistlock Singularity_ and cast another <Skill name="Glyph of Lesser Elementals"/>
-- Attune to <Skill name="Earth Attunement"/>/<Skill name="Fire Attunement"/> and switch back to your normal utilities
+- Attune to <Skill name="Earth Attunement"/>/<Skill name="Fire Attunement"/> and switch back to your normal utilities.
-- Attune to <Skill name="Earth Attunement"/>/<Skill name="Earth Attunement"/> for <Trait name="Elements of Rage"/>
+- Attune to <Skill name="Earth Attunement"/>/<Skill name="Earth Attunement"/> for <Trait name="Elements of Rage"/>.
-- Attune to <Skill name="Air Attunement"/>/<Skill name="Earth Attunement"/> and start the fight
+- Attune to <Skill name="Air Attunement"/>/<Skill name="Earth Attunement"/> and start the fight.

 ### **Extra Precast for [Sunqua Peak](/fractals/sunqua-peak) and Silent Surf CMs**

 If you have an extra set of weapons (or legendary sigils), you can also precast the effects of <Item name="Doom"/> and <Item name="Leeching"/>.
 To do that:

-- Switch to the sigils
+- Switch to the sigils.
 - For Sunqua Peak fall below the stairs before the boss' arena to get in combat and switch to any attunement.
 - For Silent Surf let go of the parachute a bit earlier so as you get in combat when you fall down and switch to any attunement.
 - Once you are out of combat, you can switch the sigils back to <Item name="Earth"/> and <Item name="Geomancy"/>.